CAU-AISL/cau-aisl.github.io/pages/publication.md

 1. Hyung-bin Kim and Seokwon Lee, "Missile Guidance and Filter for Considering Seeker`s Lock-on-and-off Sequences", IEEE Transactions on Aerospace and Electronic Systems, in preparation.

-1. Hanna Lee, Jinrae Kim, Seokwon Lee, and Youdan Kim, "Unified Trajectory Tracking Control of VTOL Fixed-Wing UAV Based on Generalized Extended State Observer," 2024, IEEE Transactions on Aerospace and Electronic Systems, 2024, under review.
+1. Hanna Lee, Jinrae Kim, Seokwon Lee, and Youdan Kim, "Unified Trajectory Tracking Control of VTOL Fixed-Wing UAV Based on Generalized Extended State Observer," 2025, IEEE Transactions on Aerospace and Electronic Systems, 2024, In preparation.